JoeLumbley/Animation/README.md

 ```
 Rect.X = Math.Round(RectPostion.X)
 ```
 We use Math.Round to round the X component of RectPosition to the nearest integer value.
-We want to ensure that the position of our rectangle is always aligned with the pixels on the screen to avoid visual artifacts such as blurring or jagged edges.

 70 = 69.7753143

+This ensures that the position of our rectangle is always aligned with the pixels on the screen.

+We do this to avoid visual artifacts such as blurring or jagged edges.

 ```
 FillRectangle(Brushes.Purple, Rect)